 If yours look old and shabby, change them out for new fixtures.

 Again, you can easily do this on a budget by finding nice fixtures on sale, either online, or at a local home improvement store.

 Add Some Area Rugs

 Hide carpet stains (the ones you can’t remove) with rugs.
 It’s a cheaper alternative to re-carpeting your whole floor.

 It’s one of the most important areas of the home, but people often ignore the patio.

 Use patio lanterns to bring a little life to your outdoor living space.

 Get it Fixed

-Next time you think it is time to move, consider working on the above ideas first to see if you can save money by simply freshening up the house you are in.
+Next time you think it is time to sell your home and move, consider working on giving your home an instant facelift first, to see if you can save money by simply freshening up the house you are in.